xwillxu/xwillxu/README.md

 ## Today
 No school!
-It's Saturday!
-Date Feb 5th, 2022
+It's Sunday!
+Date Feb 6th, 2022

 ## If you Star⭐ or Follow🧍‍♂️🧍‍♂️🧍‍♂️ me then I will it will happen to you.
 This is just a little deed of kindness.(Actually It's for me to get more followers)